voidlabs/mosaico.io/_posts/2016-03-24-outlook-2016-weird-1px-horizontal-lines.md

 First of all, in every screenshot I saw, **the weird lines have the color of the background**: so if your email body background and main content background have the same color you'll probably won't see the issue.
 Otherwise if you don't see the issue you probably are simply lucky... **try to make your email longer (more complex) and the issue will probably show up soon**!

-I spent at least a couple of days trying to simpify my email to isolate the issue, **but I failed**.
+I spent at least a couple of days trying to simplify my email to isolate the issue, **but I failed**.

 ### Maybe it is my abuse of CELLSPACING?